siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-01-the-rise-of-quantum-computing-what-it-means-for-cybersecurity.md

 draft: false
 title: "The Rise of Quantum Computing: What It Means for Cybersecurity"
 linkTitle: Quantum Computing
 description: "The rise of quantum computing marks a new era in technology, one that promises groundbreaking advancements but also poses significant challenges to our current cybersecurity paradigms.
-In this blog post, we'll explore the rise of quantum computing and its profound implications for cybersecurity."
+In this article, we'll explore the rise of quantum computing and its profound implications for cybersecurity."
 date: 2024-10-01T18:15:57+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /the-rise-of-quantum-computing-what-it-means-for-cybersecurity/